crazii/SBEMU/README.md

 tools are needed.
 Refer to the `build-djgpp` README file for details.

 ### Installing DJGPP on DOS
+If building the project on DOS is needed, download the original DJGPP from here: https://www.delorie.com/djgpp/zip-picker.html It has make utility too.
+* Select `MS-DOS,OpenDOS,PC-DOS` in the `Which operating system will you be using?` drop down,
+* Check `C++` checkbox on `Which programming languages will you be using?`
+* Click `Tell me which files I need`
+* Unpack all the zip files into a same folder, and it on your DOS partion (i.e. C:\DJGPP)

+The PATH env needs to be set properly before building.
+`set PATH=%PATH%;C:\DJGPP\BIN` is recommended to be put in autoexec.bat, and then

+`make -f makefile.dos`

-If building the project on DOS is needed, download the original DJGPP from here: https://www.delorie.com/djgpp/zip-picker.html It has make utility too. the PATH env needs to be set properly before building. `set PATH=%PATH%;C:\DJGPP\BIN` you can also uses RHIDE to perform editing & building on the fly: `SET DJGPP=C:\DJGPP\DJGPP.ENV` and then just run `rhide` in the project root via command line.
+You can also uses RHIDE to perform editing & building on the fly: add `SET DJGPP=C:\DJGPP\DJGPP.ENV` to autoexec.bat and then just run `rhide` in the project root via command line.
+Use `Alt+C` to active `Compile` menu and select `Make` for dependency build or `Build all` for a clean build.

 ### Building the project